Heckman Selection Model

 Mroz, T. A. (1987).
 The Sensitivity of an Empirical Model of Married Women's Hours of Work to Economic and Statistical Assumptions.

-Classic application of the Heckman selection model to female labor supply.
+Mroz provides a classic application of the Heckman selection model to female labor supply.
 Shows that the two-step estimator's results are sensitive to the choice of exclusion restriction and the normality assumption.
 The Mroz dataset remains a standard teaching dataset for selection models.

 Lennox, C. S., Francis, J. R., & Wang, Z. (2012).
 Selection Models in Accounting Research.

-Reviews the use (and misuse) of Heckman selection models in accounting research.
+Lennox, Francis, and Wang review the use (and misuse) of Heckman selection models in accounting research.
 Documents common pitfalls including weak exclusion restrictions, failure to test normality, and mechanical application without economic justification for the selection equation.

 Puhani, P. A. (2000).
 The Heckman Correction for Sample Selection and Its Critique.